 The Universal Child Care and Early Learning Act has been endorsed by the National Women's Law Center; the Center for Law and Social Policy; the National Education Association; the American Federation of Teachers; the Service Employees International Union; Zero to Three; Save the Children; All Our Kin; the Coalition for Social Justice; Community Change Action; and Neighborhood Villages; Mass.
 Senate President Karen E. Spilka; Mass.
 Speaker Ron Mariano; Mass.
 State Senator Adam Gomes, Hampden District and Senate Chair of the Joint Committee on Children, Families, and Persons with Disabilities; Mass.
 State Senator Jason Lewis, Fifth Middlesex District and Senate Chair of the Joint Committee on Education; Mass.
 State Representative Mike Finn, 6th Hampden District and House Chair of the Joint Committee on Children, Families, and Persons with Disabilities; Mass.
-State Representative Alice H. Peisch, 14th Norfolk District and House Chair of the Joint Committee on Education; Early Education for All (Massachusetts); and American Federation of State, County, and Municipal Employees (AFSCME).
+State Representative Alice H. Peisch, 14th Norfolk District and House Chair of the Joint Committee on Education; Early Education for All (Massachusetts); American Federation of State, County, and Municipal Employees (AFSCME); and UnidosUS.

 "Access to high quality childcare and early education create strong working families, supports businesses and the innovation economy, and ultimately benefits all residents.
 The only way to go 'back to better' and create a resilient and thriving Commonwealth is through providing the option of universal childcare," said Massachusetts Senate President Karen E. Spilka.
 "The time is now.
 I am grateful for Senator Warren's policy proposals and advocacy to address this issue nationally, and I look forward to joining my colleagues in developing and implementing childcare solutions for Massachusetts."